Jan Verbesselt, Jorge Mendes de Jesus, Aldo Bergsma, Dainius Masiliunas, David Swinkels, Judith Verstegen, Corné Vreugdenhil

 file.write(response.read())

-Before continuing, please check if this step was successful.
+Before continuing, please check if this step was successful (Hint: you can check if files have been written into corresponding directory).

 From a file with GDAL